lucia-auth/lucia/docs/pages/basics/users.md

 }
 ```

-You can then include them into the user object with the `getUserAttributes()` configuration.
+You can then include them in the user object with the `getUserAttributes()` configuration.

 ```ts
 const lucia = new Lucia(adapter, {